divyajeettt/sudoku/README.md

 - Difficulty level corresponds to the number of initially filled cells in the grid.
 The harder the level, the fewer initial values are given in the grid.
 - The number of cells initially given are chosen randomly according to the selected level.
 - Some sudoku-grids have [multiple solutions](https://masteringsudoku.com/can-sudoku-have-multiple-solutions/).
-- <b>Do not close</b> the application while the algorithm is solving the Sudoku as ongoing system processes may cause the app to crash.
+- **Do not close** the application while the algorithm is solving the Sudoku as ongoing system processes may cause the app to crash.

 ## Run